 - Normal rainfall will wash away most debris from solar panels

 - It is generally recommended to clean your solar panels twice a year with water – just make sure the water is not too hot or cold!

 - Keep an eye on your monitoring app.
 If you notice a dip in energy production, it might be time to clean your solar panels.

 Dish soap and other types of cleaners can leave residue on your panels that may reduce production and act as a magnet for even more dust.
 We do not recommend the use of any soap when cleaning your panels.

 Option One Solar always keeps an eye out for alerts on every solar panel we install.
 If we notice an issue with your solar energy system, we’ll try to fix it as soon as possible.
 If the issue cannot be fixed remotely, we will contact you to schedule a time for our tech support team to handle the issue.

 For more answers to going solar – Solar FAQ

 Is Solar Worth The Cost in California?

 Going solar may seem like a significant investment.
 For most homeowners, $15,000 is a big chunk of change.
-But, when you compare the cost of solar panels to rising electrical bills, it’s pretty cheap!
+But comparing the cost of solar panels to rising electrical bills is pretty cheap!